-Previously, (Ewbank and Andrews, 2008) found fMR-a across different viewpoints in the FFA to familiar, but not to unfamiliar faces.
-However, their adaptation condition contained images, although varying in viewpoint, that still came from the same original images.
+Previously, Ewbank and Andrews (2008) found fMR-a across different viewpoints in the FFA to familiar but not to unfamiliar faces.
+However, their ADA contained images, although varying in viewpoint, that still came from the same original images.
 Also, the implemented range of viewpoint change of this study was relatively small (12°).
 Therefore, these images were very similar in low-level features.
 Their interpretation of an ID-specific adaptation effect for familiar faces in the FFA is consequently only partly justified.
-Still, this conclusion is confirmed by our current study with the application of highly variable, ambient images (Jenkins and Burton, 2011).
+Still, this conclusion is confirmed by our current study with the application of ambient highly variable, images (Jenkins Burton, 2011).

 Other studies in which blocks with different images from the same ID and blocks with different images of different IDs were contrasted, failed to find a difference in FFA responses to those conditions (Davies-Thompson et al., 2009).
-Thus, the current study shows that it is possible to discriminate familiar identities in FFA activity, providing evidence for a stable and imageindependent ID representation (at least for familiar identities) in this area.
+Thus, the current study shows that it is possible to discriminate familiar identities in FFA activity, providing evidence for a stable and image-independent ID representation (at least for familiar identities) in this area.
 One explanation for the discrepant results of the current and previous studies could come from small but significant differences in the applied designs.
-While we used colorful ambient images, (Davies-Thompson et al., 2009) used gray-scale frontal faces.
-Also, they presented ten images per block and chose stimuli from a larger stimulus set.
+While we used colourful ambient images, Davies-Thompson et al. (2009) used greyscale frontal faces.
+Also, they presented 10 images per block and chose stimuli from a larger stimulus set.
 However, the latter differences should have made it easier to find an ID-specific adaptation effect in their study.
-In a follow-up experiment, they specifically investigated the responses to blocks of 8 different images showing either the same or different IDs (Davies-Thompson et al., 2013).
+In a follow-up experiment, they specifically investigated the responses to blocks of eight different images showing either the same or different IDs (Davies-Thompson et al., 2013).
 Again, there was no significant fMR-a effect for ID present.
 In this study, responses to familiar and unfamiliar faces were compared and the same results were found for both stimulus types.
-Later, Weibert and colleagues (2016) replicated those results with a much larger sample.
+Later, Weibert et al. (2016) replicated those results with a much larger sample.
 These authors found ID-specific adaptation only in the medial temporal lobe (MTL) and not in the FFA.